molily/molily.de/_posts/2017-11-25-robust-javascript.md

 null();
 ```

 This seems obvious.
 Why would you try to call a number as if it was a function?
 You would not do that on purpose when writing the code, but it happens in production.
-Let’s look at this example:
+Let us look at this example:

 ```js
 window.frobnicateFoo();
 ```

 Here, we have a reference to a property `frobnicateFoo` on the object `window`.
 Resolving `window` yields the global object.
 But there is no property `frobnicateFoo` on this very object.
-If you get the value of a non-existing property on an object, JavaScript does not throw an exception it simply returns `undefined`.
+If you get the value of a non-existing property on an object, JavaScript does not throw an exception, it simply returns `undefined`.
 So after resolving `window.frobnicateFoo`, the code is equivalent to `undefined();`.

 Such TypeError are both common and hard to debug since they may have highly different causes.

-In the example above, the cause is a certain function is used without checking its existence beforehand. `frobnicateFoo` might be a user-defined function or a part of a browser API.
+In the example above, the cause the use of a certain function without checking its existence beforehand. `frobnicateFoo` might be a user-defined function or a part of a browser API.
 If the function call fails because the function does not exist, the script defining the function was not loaded correctly or the browser does not support the API.

-Here’s another example of a similar “undefined is not a function” TypeError.
+Here is another example of a similar “undefined is not a function” TypeError.

 ```js
 var myLibrary = {